Paramount Global (PARA) versus Its Competitors Head to Head Comparison

 Paramount Global pays an annual dividend of $0.96 per share and has a dividend yield of 2.6%.
 Paramount Global pays out 13.9% of its earnings in the form of a dividend.
 As a group, “Television broadcasting stations” companies pay a dividend yield of 1.9% and pay out 24.5% of their earnings in the form of a dividend.
 Paramount Global is clearly a better dividend stock than its competitors, given its higher yield and lower payout ratio.

-This table compares Paramount Global and its competitors gross revenue, earnings per share and valuation.
+This table compares Paramount Global and its competitors revenue, earnings per share and valuation.

 |Gross Revenue